 So we prayed for him.
 Or, rather, my brother prayed for him while I awkwardly extended my hand towards Greg.
 With my arm outstretched, I realized some impromptu prayer wouldn’t fix Greg’s life one iota.
 It was right there, in that moment, crouched around a rickety bunk-bed in a tiny dormitory style room, with an Asian businessman snoring soundly on a bed across the aisle from us, that I had for the first time the one truly revelatory thought of my life: There is no God.
 It was almost spiritual.

 My brother and I returned to Kansas to find my car broken into and all of my clothes and most of possessions stolen out of it.
-To say the least, I was distraught.
-With nothing else to do, I agreed to join him on a Spiritual Retreat in Colorado along with a group of Church interns that he worked alongside.
+I was distraught.
+With nothing else to do, I agreed to join him on a spiritual retreat in Colorado along with a group of church interns that he worked alongside.
 Up in those mountains, surrounded by very nice, very fun and very accepting Christians, I gave God one more chance.
 (Yeah, I know, I’m a masochist.)

 By the end of that summer (over a year since my fasting debacle), I finally allowed myself to understand what I had been afraid to accept: I didn’t believe in God. god.
 There was a reason I didn’t hear a voice of comfort in my periods of hardship.
 Either God was testing me/punishing me for not being completely pure or… There Is No God.
 It was the one answer that actually explained everything I had ever experienced, I had just never allowed myself to consider it.